The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Every dollar you may qualify for

-Detroit's median home price ($165K) is 62% below the national average.
+Homes in Detroit's best neighborhoods run $190K–$275K, a fraction of coastal prices.
 The biggest math advantage of any city on this list.

 Total potential: $10K–$27K+